aeon-toolkit/aeon/docs/mentoring.md

 We will more widely advertise funding opportunities as and when they become available.

+Most projects can be extended, possibly into a research project that may lead to publication.
+These projects are for anyone, from core devs to those completely new to open source.
 We list projects by time series task

 [Classification](#classification)
 1. Optimizing the Shapelet Transform for classification and similarity search